cgkineo/adapt-navigation/README.md

 This is a layout engine for the navigation bar.
 The engine is built using a layout stack.
 The initial layout in the ``course.json`` is the first item on the stack.
-A new layout can be added to or cloned from the layout stack.
+A new layout can be added to or be cloned from the layout stack.
 The current layout can be changed, updated or removed.

 ###Usage